-Bloggers always search for a way to know and track visitors to their website or a blog.
+This tutorial will tall you a way to know and track visitors to your website or a blog.
 If you are finding it difficult to setup a tool and you are asking yourself about how much traffic my website is getting, don’t worry.
 Just this quick article will guide you to Track Number of Visitors coming to your site/blog/website.
 This will also allow you to check the real time results and the collaborated data analysis as well.

 When i personally started blogging i wanted to know how many people visit my site.
 More and more visitors on blog will motivate you to work even more.
 I can understand how genuine this query is?